Lead Safe Mama, LLC’s 2025 Top Slow Cooker Pick — a Discussion with XRF Test Results

 Section #1) Introduction & Background

-If you have been following the work of Lead Safe Mama, LLC over the past decade plus, you will know that we have reluctantly shared that the Instant Pot products have been the lowest-Lead slow-cooker type / crock-pot type countertop cooking appliance that we have found, yet that it still tested positive for Lead (and at concerning levels in at least one component).
+If you have been following the work of Lead Safe Mama, LLC over the past decade plus, you will know that we had reluctantly shared about the Instant Pot products being the lowest-Lead slow cooker type/ Crock-Pot-like countertop cooking appliance we had found through XRF testing — yet that it still tested positive for Lead (at concerning levels) in at least one component.

-While the most heavily Lead-contaminated component of the Instant Pot is not a food-contact surface, it is a surface (and structure) that wears with use over time.
-The Lead-contaminated component is the heating element base of the pot (a semi-porous aluminum material, that appears to be coated with a gray painted / enamel-type coating).
+While the Instant Pot component with the heaviest Lead contamination is not a food-contact surface, it is a surface and structure that wears with use over time.
+The Lead-contaminated component is the interior heating element base of the appliance — the part that the stainless insert sits on top of.
+It is a semi-porous aluminum material that appears to be coated with a gray-painted/ enamel-type Titanium Dioxide-based coating.

-While the primary Lead concern with the Instant Pot is not a food contact surface our stand here at Lead Safe Mama, LLC is that we — societally, in 2025-almost-2026 — need to aim for completely Lead-free cookware.
+The component posing the primary Lead concern for the Instant Pot is not a food contact surface; however, our stance here at Lead Safe Mama, LLC is that we, societally, in 2025-almost-2026 need to aim for completely Lead-free cookware.
 This should be a non-negotiable point as an end goal.
-This makes sense not only from an end-user perspective, but also from an environmental protection perspective.
-Any component of any product that has any appreciable amount of Lead is a product for which the manufacture of that product contributes to the mining of Lead, the refining of Lead (or the recycling of Lead and/ or Lead-contaminated materials like recycled aluminum) and the manufacturing using Lead or other Lead-contaminated materials.
-These are all activities which can contaminate the environment (air, water, soil, including food growing environments, etc.) and thus cause exposure to humans globally (whether or not the specific end-product causes direct Lead-exposure to the end user of that product).
+This makes sense not only from a user’s perspective, but also from the perspective of environmental protection.
+Any component of a product with any appreciable amount of Lead is an item for which its manufacture contributes to Lead mining and refining (or the recycling of Lead and/or Lead-contaminated materials such as recycled aluminum), with the manufacturing process using Lead or other Lead-contaminated materials.
+These are all activities that can contaminate the environment (air, water, soil, including environments where food is grown, etc.) and thus cause exposure to humans globally (whether or not the specific end-product causes direct Lead-exposure to the end user of that product).

-We have written several articles discussing the concern of the Lead contamination in the Instant pot noting that — while it is Lead-contaminated — it has had the lowest level of Lead in a product like this, that we had tested to date (with independent XRF testing) — UNTIL NOW.
+We have written several articles discussing this concern about the Lead contamination in the Instant Pot, noting that, while it is Lead-contaminated, it had still been the lowest level of Lead we had found in a product like it at the time (with independent XRF testing) — UNTIL NOW.

-As all aluminum substrate heating elements in these types of counter-top cooking appliances have been similarly contaminated, we have always said that it would be a bit of a “Holy Grail” of an opportunity, for a company to create a product with next-to-no contamination of the heating base for this type of appliance.
+As all aluminum-based substrate heating elements in these types of counter-top cooking appliances have been similarly contaminated, we have always said it would be a bit of a “Holy Grail” of an opportunity for a company to create a product with next-to-no contamination of the heating element base for this type of appliance.
+To accomplish this, the manufacturer would need to find a source of Aluminum that is not heavily Lead-contaminated.
+This means they would most likely need to use virgin Aluminum — not recycled Aluminum, which is more likely to be contaminated.

-The secondary issue (in addition to the Lead-contaminated heating element) with many of these counter-top / plug-in appliances for cooking (or similar stove top appliances for pressure cooking or slow cooking) is that the valves in the lids are often also made of heavily Lead contaminated materials (even — and especially — on the food contact side of the valves).
-This is not the case with the Instant Pot, but it has been the case with other products and brands we have tested (rice cookers, slow cookers, pressure cookers, etc.).
+The secondary issue (in addition to the Lead-contaminated heating element) with many of these countertop plug-in cooking appliances (or similar stovetop appliances for pressure cooking or slow cooking) is that the valves in the lids are often also made of heavily Lead-contaminated materials (even — and especially — on the food contact side).
+This is not the case with the Instant Pot, but it has been the case with other products and brands we have tested (rice cookers, slow cookers, pressure cookers, etc. — see our list with some relevant examples below).

-Given our experience testing these products using XRF technology (since 2009, nearly 17 years now) when we are evaluating these types of appliances for toxicant contamination concerns we first want to know how clean (or how contaminated) the HEATING ELEMENT tests, and then our second main concern is whether or not the product has valves (in the lid or elsewhere) that may be made out of materials other than Stainless Steel (most of the valves for this type of appliance are made of either Lead-contaminated Aluminum OR heavily Lead-contaminated Brass).
-Antimony and Cadmium (two other carcinogens) are other contaminants we look for in these cookware products as they can also be a concern in food contact surfaces of many of these products.
+Given our experience testing these products using XRF technology (since 2009, going on nearly 17 years now!), when we are evaluating these types of appliances for toxicant contamination concerns, we first want to know how clean (or how contaminated) the heating element tests.
+Then, our second main concern is whether or not the product has valves (in the lid or elsewhere) that may be made out of materials other than Stainless Steel.
+Most of the valves for this type of appliance are made of either Lead-contaminated Aluminum or heavily Lead-contaminated brass.
+Antimony and Cadmium (two other carcinogens) are other contaminants we look for in these cookware products, as both can be a concern for the food contact surfaces on many of these product types.

-Luckily the new Washington State Law (a law limiting Lead in all components of metal cookware) goes into effect in January of 2026, and we are excited that this may help clean up the industry in years to come.
-We have, however, unfortunately, seen very slow movement with the State of Washington in ramping up to enforcement actions on their recent toxics legislation in other areas, so we are not going to hold our breath for that to happen!
+Luckily, the new Washington State Law limiting Lead in all components of metal cookware goes into effect in January of 2026, and we are excited that this may help clean up the industry in years to come.
+We have, however, unfortunately seen very slow movement with the State of Washington when it comes to ramping up enforcement actions for its recent toxicants legislation in other areas, so we are not holding our breath for that to happen!

-Additional Test Results Supporting The Concern for Lead Contamination in Small Counter-Top Appliances & Similar cookware
+Section #2) Additional Test Results Supporting the Concern for Lead Contamination in Small Countertop Appliances & Similar Cookware

-Below are links to several articles we have written with examples of Lead-Contaminated products that we have tested that fall within the above-noted product categories.
-There are many more here on this site, this is just a representative sample to show the range of Lead contamination in these types of products.
+Below are links to several articles we have written with examples of Lead-contaminated products we have tested that fall within the above-noted product categories.
+There are many more pieces here on the site, but these are just a representative sample showing the range of Lead contamination in these types of products.

 1. Instant Pot